-WadeCV vs ChatGPT for Resumes: Which Should You Use?
+WadeCV vs ChatGPT for Resumes: Which Should You Use in 2026?

 Millions of job seekers now use ChatGPT to write or improve their resumes.
 It works — to a point.
 But a general-purpose chatbot and a purpose-built resume tailor solve different problems.
-This page breaks down the key differences so you can pick the right tool for your situation.
+This page breaks down the 8 decisive differences so you can pick the right tool for your situation.

 Feature-by-feature comparison